ChristineHarris/Insurance-Claim-Simulation/README.md

 ![](/images/simulated-insurance-claims.png)

 *Why use the Pareto distribution to simulate individual insurance claims?* Note that insurance claims are nonnegative and unbounded, so a support of [0,∞) is appropriate.
 The most important property of the Pareto distribution is that it exhibits fat tails.
 In insurance, one must account for the possibility of large claims.
 Most realizations from a Pareto distribution are relatively small, but there are still a significant number of large claims.
-For example, an exponential distribution is not suitable (the probability of large claims is too small).
+For example, an exponential distribution is not suitable as the probability of large claims is too small.

 ##